 Application: Kappa Consulting

-Lets say you have been appointed to advise the CEO of Kappa Consulting, whose problem was described at the beginning of this chapter.
+Lets say you have been appointed to advise the CEO of Kappa Consulting, whose problem was described at the beginning of this section.
 How would you advise the CEO about outsourcing and offshoring the analytics parts of the business (whle still retaining consulting part of the business in-house and onshore) ?

 Step I: The synergy test

 The first question to address is whether there exist synergies between the work of the analysts (e.g., data gathering, analysis, preparing presentations) and the consultants (e.g., business development, client meetings, and problem formulation).
-Recall from Chapter 2 that the two synergy operators that link dissimilar resources are Customization and Connection.
+Recall from Section 2 that the two synergy operators that link dissimilar resources are Customization and Connection.
 Since the analysts’ and consultants’ work seems highly adapted to each other, it seems reasonable to think there are synergies from Customization As knowledge workers gather experience, they often develop specific ways of ways of working together, communication often becomes tacit so that many things can be left unsaid, and each side modifies its way of working to suit the strength and weakness of the other.
 There also seems no evidence for dis-synergies, e.g., missed opportunities to serve other consulting firms by providing analytics services.
 There is thus no prima facie case for outsourcing based on failing the synergy test.

 If on the other hand the synergy test had been failed, we would have actively investigated outsourcing.
 Since transaction costs are a tax on the gains from synergies, if there are no synergies, we should be less concerned about the impact of transaction costs that eat into potential value from synergy.
 Under such circumstances, given no synergies, we would have found it better to outsource even if external vendors are not necessarily better than our in-house unit, as we could then allocate our attention to other things that we do better.